-"Basically, it's a big party, and everyone's going to be there... and it's the worst party you ever went to."All-Star Cast, spearheaded by a cadre of renowned dreamers carved from and carvers of genius.
+"Basically, it's a big party, and everyone's going to be there... and it's the worst party you ever went to."All-Star Cast, spearheaded by a cadre of renowned dreamers that are carved from and are carvers of Genius.
 A film that was seemingly set in motion to be birthed into the world by deities of cinema themselves, that is surely destined to become a critic Horcrux and box office hero, to be showered in nominations and to court all the awards, to imprint a mark on history that shall never fade, that will undoubtedly blow your mind into the next millennia, leaving it in eternally astonished shambles...
 Whelp, it's a good thing you never took up that gig in clairvoyance, because what plays out on screen before your mortified, forlorn, indignant or even nonplussed eyes is a Grade "A" slab of MST3K material.
 Our sympathies; you have just become a victim of the cinecide of a talent bomb.
 Somewhat similar to Hype Backlash, except that the only reason for the excitement in the first place was because of the names attached.
-Spawned from Chad Vader alum Craig "Weird Jimmy" Johnson, the term came into existence in the thirty-third episode of the Video Review Show Welcome To The Basement (for which he serves as co-host), used to describe the debacle that was Blind Boy Grunt's Masked and Anonymous.
+Spawned from Chad Vader alum Craig "Weird Jimmy" Johnson, the term came into existence in the thirty-third episode of the Video Review Show Welcome To The Basement (for which he serves as co-host), used to describe as best he could Blind Boy Grunt's blinding Masked and Anonymous.
 The Talent Grenade, a subtrope, was coined by Sloan two episodes thereafter; it follows the basic concept of its parent trope, but differs in that it is everything it should be, yet remains a commercial failure and critical lackluster.
 For the official definition, see here.
 No fan-contributed examples, please.